-And if architecture should be conceived, as we feel it should, with reference to that which already exists, or if, at least, the existing can serve as a matrix for development of the project, it is essential that this reference, these common places, be identified as such, and this is one of the objectives of our catalogue.
-Finally, if the beauty of an architecture is to be found in the fabric of references it weaves with the existing constructions, whether close or distant in time and space, it remains vital that this common idiom should never constitute a constraint in terms of the inherent qualities the project must offer.
+And if architecture should be conceived, as we feel it should, regarding that which already exists, or if, at least, the existing can serve as a matrix for the development of the project, it is essential that this reference, these commonplaces, be identified as such, and this is one of the objectives of our catalogue.
+Finally, if the beauty of architecture is to be found in the fabric of references it weaves with the existing constructions, whether close or distant in time and space, it remains vital that this common idiom should never constitute a constraint in terms of the inherent qualities the project must offer.

 In this sense, and to return to a theme addressed earlier, the selection we have made focuses on projects which are inventive by necessity rather than by obligation.
 The ambition of our catalogue is, then, to highlight the coexistence of the banal and the extraordinary as dictated by specific situations, as well as within a single construction.

 Pleasure and frivolity

 If we have tried to specify the diverse inspirations for our collection, this has also served to conceal the culpability of a choice guided by the principle of pleasure.
 But it is perhaps appropriate to explain how this is to be understood when speaking of architecture and its means of conception.